 Six games with at least 150 rushing yards, or as many as the next three-closest players combined.
 Bryce Brown, Jamaal Charles and Arian Foster all have two.
 Only Earl Campbell (seven) has more games with 150-plus rushing yards in the Super Bowl era.

 A total of 909 yards after contact.
 That would tie Steven Jackson for 13th in the NFL as a stand-alone rushing total.
-Peterson already has the most in the past three seasons (since data became available), with the previous high coming from Maurice Jones-Drew in 2011 (785 yards after contact).
+Peterson already has the most in the past three seasons (since data is available), with the previous high Maurice Jones-Drew in 2011 (785 yards after contact).